Environment & Energy

 While promising, efforts to integrate arts and culture into the field of sustainable water management is nascent.
 To accelerate these efforts, ArtPlace and the US Water Alliance are partnering to catalogue successful examples and clearly demonstrate how the integration of arts and cultural strategies have resulted in improved water management outcomes or put stakeholders on the path to positive results.
 Building upon ArtPlace’s research report Farther, Faster, Together: How Arts and Culture Can Accelerate Environmental Progress and the US Water Alliance’s One Water Roadmap, this collaborative effort will both make the case—and expand the body of evidence—for how multi-sector partnerships around arts and culture can contribute to a sustainable water future for all.

-With support from a cross-sector Advisory Group and Helicon Collaborative, ArtPlace and the US Water Alliance will create an action-oriented resource that will be released at the at the US Water Alliance’s One Water Summit in the Twin Cities from July 10-12, 2018 -- the premier water industry leadership event, attracting water utilities, water reliant businesses, environmental organizations, community leaders, researchers, and many others.
-We will also be supporting a delegation of arts and cultural leaders to attend the One Water Summit, and an in-depth learning workshop for summit attendees.
+With support from a cross-sector Advisory Group and Helicon Collaborative, ArtPlace and the US Water Alliance created an action-oriented resource that was released at the at the US Water Alliance’s One Water Summit in the Twin Cities from July 10-12, 2018 -- the premier water industry leadership event, attracting water utilities, water reliant businesses, environmental organizations, community leaders, researchers, and many others.
+We have also supported a delegation of arts and cultural leaders to attend the One Water Summit, and an in-depth learning workshop for summit attendees.

 For more information about this initiative, download the Press Release or visit: http://uswateralliance.org/initiatives/arts-and-culture